-The National Compensation Survey (NCS) provides comprehensive measures of occupational earnings; compensation cost trends (including the Employment Cost Index (ECI) and the Employer Costs for Employee Compensation (ECEC)), and detailed benefit provisions.
+The National Compensation Survey (NCS) provides comprehensive measures of compensation cost trends through the Employment Cost Index (ECI) and the average hourly costs for employee compensation through the Employer Costs for Employee Compensation (ECEC)).
+The NCS also publishes coverage and provisions of employer-sponsored benefit plans as well as details on the provisions of health and retirement benefits.

 Data uses in private and public sectors